zapit-io/p2p-contracts/README.md

   }

   /*
-  * Can be called by anyone and the signature is done by Buyer
+  * The contract gets cancelled and the funds are released to the seller recipient
   * - Message: 'c'
   * - Check signature of: Buyer
   * - Pay to: Seller